Fb1234566/ERPC/README.md

 <!-- PROJECT INTRODUCTION -->
 ## Project introduction
 We've all been there at least once, watching a movie on our computer while sitting on the bed.
-In these moments, simple actions like adjusting the volume or pausing the movie can be unconfortable.
+In these moments, simple actions like adjusting the volume or pausing the movie can be annoying.
 That's why we came up with the ERPC project (Essential Remote PC Control), a device built with the Texas Instruments MSP432P401R board and the ESP32.
 By using the joystick and some buttons, the remote control can emulate mouse functions, control the computer's volume, and exit full-screen mode (ESC).
 <br>

 <p align="right">(<a href="#readme-erpc">back to top</a>)</p>